Massive Attack: Blue Lines and "Unfinished Sympathy" (1991–1993)

-3D co-wrote Neneh Cherry's Manchild in 1989.
+3D co-wrote Neneh Cherry's Manchild in 1989 alongside producer, Jonny Dollar.
 This working relationship continued with Cherry helping Massive Attack to record their first album Blue Lines.
 Cherry's partner Cameron McVey was an executive producer of the album and became the group's first manager.
 Cherry and McVey provided financial support, via the Cherry Bear organisation, and the album was partly recorded in their house.
 The band used guest vocalists, interspersed with their own sprechgesang stylings, on top of what became regarded as an essentially British creative sampling production; a trademark sound that fused hip hop, soul, reggae and other eclectic references, both musical and lyrical.
 The album used vocalists including Horace Andy and Shara Nelson, a former Wild Bunch cohort.
 MC Willie Wee, also once part of the Wild Bunch, featured.
 Neneh Cherry sang backing vocals on environmentalist anthem, "Hymn of the Big Wheel".
-Co-production was also provided by Jonny Dollar.
+Co-writing and co-production for Blue Lines was also provided by Jonny Dollar.

 Blue Lines was released on 8 April 1991 on Virgin Records.
 The album has been retrospectively considered the first of the "trip-hop" genre and received critical acclaim.

-That year they released "Unfinished Sympathy" as a single, a string-arranged track at Abbey Road studio, scored by Will Malone.
+That year they released "Unfinished Sympathy" as a single, with its genre defining strings recorded at Abbey Road studio, composed by Jonny Dollar and later arranged by Wil Malone.
 The group temporarily shortened their name to "Massive" on the advice of McVey to avoid controversy relating to the Gulf War.
 They returned to being "Massive Attack" for their next single, "Safe from Harm".